ciscoheat/deepstate/README.md

     p -> trace('Player changed name to ${p.firstName} ${p.lastName}')
 );

+// Use an array to listen to multiple changes asset.subscribeTo(
+    [asset.state.player, asset.state.score]
+    (player, score) -> trace('Player or score updated.')
+);

 // Later, time to unsubscribe
 unsubscribe();
 ```

-Note that the listener function will only be called *upon changes*.
-So in this case, it won't be called if the score changed.
-If you want to listen to any change, subscribe to `asset.state` which will always change upon any update.
+Note that the listener function will only be called upon changes *on the selected parts of the state tree*.
+So in the first example, it won't be called if the score changed.
+If you want to listen to every change, subscribe to `asset.state`, which will always change upon any update.

 ## Roadmap